dev-juju/EditorJS-React-Renderer/readme.md

 If you like EditorJS-React Renderer you can support with a small donation on [Patreon](https://www.patreon.com/editorjs_react_renderer).

-🙏 You support will help with project improvements and development of new features 🙏
+🙏 Your support will help with project improvements and development of new features 🙏

 ## Setup